Signal-K/manuscript/content/Base.md

 1. **Design Character Selection Screen**: Create an initial screen for users to select their character and preferences.
 2. **Create Starter Missions**: Develop initial missions that match user preferences and guide them in-game.
-3. **Decide on Visual Style**: Choose between a simple text/image-based experience or a 3D world for exploration.
 4. **Implement Data Representation**: Develop methods for representing scientific data (e.g., light curves) in an engaging way.
 5. **Establish Base Planetary Types**: Define different base planet types, including resources and environments.
-6. **Develop Narrative Structure**: Craft storylines around exploring alien life and planets.
 7. **Introduce Multiplayer Features**: Plan and implement multiplayer elements for user interaction.
-8. **Optimize for Mobile**: Ensure the game is optimized for mobile devices for accessibility and user retention.

 These principles, plans/ideas, and tasks can guide the development of the project to create an engaging, interactive, and immersive experience for users.